bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
 * All marketing child pages have back to promo page button
-* Create pagination component
+* Create universal pagination component
+    * Responsive button sizes
-* Can have additional pagination component
+    * Artup passes values into pagination component
-* Redo PromoAnchor

 * Create onesheet page
 * Create promo page
-* Create test other pitch page
+* Redo PromoAnchor

+* Need to reset scroll upon promo path change?
+* Smart quotes in marketing material

 # Bonus
+* Copy to clipboard functionality

 * Distinguish between pitch and artup
     * Allow for there to be multiple pitches
+    * Create test other pitch page

 * Onesheet add-ons
     * Selects song when in album